itsmardan/itsmardan.github.io/README.md

-# itsmardan.github.io
+# Welcome to Dr Wajid Khan's GitHub Profile!

-# Welcome to [Your Name]'s GitHub Profile!
+👋 Hi from London,

-👋 Hi from [Your Location].
+### Connect with Me

-### About Me
+- 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/yourlinkedinprofile/)

-- 💼 Currently working as [Your Job Title] at [Your Company/Organization].
+- ❓ Ask a question: Do you need a reliable Software Partner from London, UK?
+Visit [Caspia](https://caspia.co.uk)
-- 🌱 I'm passionate about [Your Interests or Specializations].
+- 💼 Explore [bengaged.io](https://bengaged.io) for Digital Marketing solutions for startups.
-- 📚 I hold a [Your Degree] in [Your Field] from [Your University].
+- 🤖 Check out [airoadmap.org](https://airoadmap.org) for The AI Assembly Line.
-- 💡 I love exploring new technologies and solving complex problems.
+- 📝 Read my thoughts and musings on my [personal blog](https://www.wajidkhan.info/).

 ### GitHub Stats